New to orchestra, or struggling to remember what every common orchestral term means? Look no further.

 Martelé: Staccato (short) with heavy accent.

 Pizzicato: Usually written as “pizz” in the parts, and “arco” when the pizz section is meant to end.
-Plucking the string with the left hand.
-Technique may be done in several ways with respect to the holding of the bow in the left hand: (a) for very quick notes in pizz, the left index finger may be extended, and the pizz done without much changing the shape of the bow hold; (b) the bow may be grasped by the fist and the thumb used to balance the hand, with the index finger pizzing; and (c) the bow may be set down in the lap or on the stand for extended passages in pizz.
+Plucking the string with the right hand.
+Technique may be done in several ways with respect to the holding of the bow in the right hand: (a) for very quick notes in pizz, the right index finger may be extended, and the pizz done without much changing the shape of the bow hold; (b) the bow may be grasped by the fist and the thumb used to balance the hand, with the index finger plucking; and (c) the bow may be set down in the lap or on the stand for extended passages in pizz.

 Ponticello: Orchestral technique of playing on the bridge (sul ponticello).
 “Dietro il ponticello” is playing behind the bridge.
 End of ponticello passage may be indicated by “ordinario,” often written as “ord.”